nortikin/sverchok/docs/issue_template.md

 ## Problem statement

-Please describe your problem here.
+Please describe your problem here, and please include the version of Blender being used

+    # do this in the python console
+    bpy.app.version_string

 ## Steps to reproduce